MathsandDataNYU/web/content/seminar.md

 ---
 ### Abstracts

+#### <a name="ryan"></a> Ryan Tibshirani: Surprises in High-Dimensional Ridgeless Least Squares Interpolation
+(or: What Deep Learning Taught me About Linear Models)

+Interpolators---estimators that achieve zero training error---have attracted growing attention in machine learning, mainly because state-of-the art neural networks appear to be models of this type.
+We study minimum L2 norm ("ridgeless") interpolation in high-dimensional least squares regression.
+We consider two different models for the feature distribution: a linear model, where the feature vectors are obtained by applying a linear transform to a vector of i.i.d. entries, and a nonlinear model, where the feature vectors are obtained by passing the input through a random one-layer neural network.
+We recover----in a precise quantitative way----several phenomena that have been observed in large-scale neural networks and kernel machines, including the "double descent" behavior of the prediction risk, and the potential benefits of overparametrization.

+This represents work with Trevor Hastie, Andrea Montanari, and Saharon Rosset.

 #### <a name="peyman"></a> Peyman Milanfar: Denoising as a Fundamental Building Block: Form, function, and regularization of inverse problems